ThinkR-open/gitlabr/README.md

 R code using {gitlabr} to perform some common GitLab actions can look like this

--   Create a TOKEN on your Gitlab instance with scopes: `api`
+-   Create a TOKEN on your GitLab instance with scopes: `api`

 -   Store your token in .Renviron as `GITLAB_COM_TOKEN` with `usethis::edit_r_environ()` and restart your session